Women's Champions League: Wolfsburg waltz in to quarterfinals | DW | 10.03.2021

 The "home" side (the game was played in Hungary) frustrated Stephan Lerch's team early on but Wolfsburg's dominance of ball and territory finally paid off before the break.

-First Pia-Sophie Wolter fired home to break the deadlock before Norwegian midfielder Ingrid Syrstad Engen drilled a low shot in off the post seconds before the half-time whistle.
+First Pia-Sophie Wolter fired home to break the deadlock before Norwegian midfielder Ingrid Syrstad Engen drilled a low shot in off the post against her old club seconds before the half-time whistle.

 With a four goal advantage after a 2-0 win in the first leg, Lerch saw the opportunity to rest some key players ahead of the visit of fifth-placed Bayer Leverkusen on Sunday.
 Felicitas Rauch and Alexandra Popp were both withdrawn at halftime while Svenja Huth followed shortly after.
 Wolfsburg are five points off Bayern Munich in the Bundesliga.